jakearchibald/navigation-transitions/README.md

 * How should interactivity during the transition be handled?
 * During a sliding aniamtion, is it possible to switch a fake shell for the actual page mid-transition?
 Feels like this is something the animation API should be able to do.
 * There's no way to make the current page render on top of the new one.
 Might limit some transitions.
 Could work some magic with `z-index` on `documentElement`.
-* If another origin navigates a parent document via `window.opener`, should it receive a navigaiton event?
-Does making the URL available represent a security issue?
-* Bloody timing attacks.
-Maybe this should be strictly limited to same-origin.